swetapadmakar95/UserDashboard/README.md

     - Form Validation for user input

 ## Overview
-    This project was created as part of a Senior Front-End Engineer assessment.
     The goal is to build a user dashboard with the ability to add new users via a lazy-loaded modal form and display a dynamic pie chart representing the distribution of user roles.
 The chart and table both update automatically when a new user is added.

 ## Features
 1. **Lazy Loading**